EddieTrey/Cohort-Tips-N-Tricks/README.md

 # Cohort Tips-N-Tricks
- A markdown file to keep track of any tips, tricks, shortcuts, recommendations for us
+ A place keep track of any tips, tricks, shortcuts, recommendations for us